Article first published December 2017, updated June 2019

 There’s a lot to learn when you’re entering the world of email marketing for the first time.
-Even though it would be nice to know how to get ROI from email on the first go, it takes time and experience to learn best practices.
+Even though it’d be nice to know how to get a good ROI from email on the first go, it takes time and experience to learn best practices.

 You’ll need to understand how to best leverage email automation, write the perfect subject line, and build a quality email list.
 You’ll gain some insights through reading the latest studies and research, and other insights through your own unique experiences.